-• Two thirds (65%) of the Brent population are from Black, Asian and minority ethnic groups.
+• Two thirds (64%) of the Brent population are from Black, Asian and minority ethnic groups.
 Brent's largest single ethnic group is the Indian population - who comprise 17% of residents - the fourth largest in London.
-Brent is the second most ethnically diverse borough in London, after Newham (according to the Simpson's Diversity Index).
+Brent is the third most ethnically diverse borough in London, after Newham and Redbridge.